-In this, the first in a series of 2 must-read articles for automotive industry sales managers and HR professionals, we will take you through a water-tight process to help you attract and identify genuine sales stars from average or low performers.
+In this article – the first of 2 for automotive industry sales managers and HR professionals – I’ll take you through a detailed process to help you attract and identify genuine sales stars and avoid the low performers.…

-- Experience – What is the optimal level and type of experience needed to succeed in this role?
+- Experience – what’s the optimal level and type of experience needed?

-- Attitude – What attitudinal and cultural expectations are you looking for?
+- Attitude – what attitudes and cultural expectations are you looking for?

-- Competencies – What are the key competencies or abilities you will need from your candidate?
+- Competencies – what are the key competencies needed?

-- Habits – What specific work habits or behaviours do you want the person to possess and reinforce with other team members? eg the habit of daily prioritising and re-prioritising of their tasks.
+- Habits – what specific work habits or behaviours do you want to see?

-This simple process is a game-changer when it comes to knowing how to recruit great sales people with the right skills, experience and attitudes.
-Follow this process and you’ll be amazed by the results:
+This simple process is a game-changer when it comes to knowing how to recruit great sales people with the right skills, experience and attitudes:

 Imagine they are sitting at the desk opposite you doing their job really well.
 What would you see them doing?
 What are their key behaviors and actions?
-Also think about other people who work or have worked for your business who were a pleasure to be around – what are the attitudes that they have that make them such a joy to work with?
+Think about other people who’ve worked for you who were a pleasure to be around – what are the attitudes that they have that make them such a joy to work with?

 Download this document:Defining Your Candidate Criteria - Sales People